mayank2k24/CSES_Auto_Login/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all contributions!

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-If you have any questions or feedback, please feel free to contact us at [your-email@example.com].
+If you have any questions or feedback, please feel free to do it in issues or send me a mail at [admin@mayankgroup.tech]